Tigertheskeleton/1.2.1.InterviewQuestionnaire/README.md

 How has school affected your health?

+How much time do you have to yourself per day?
+Is it enough?

 How have the staff at Emerald been to you?

+What is your stance on the false fire alarms?

+What do you hope to get out of going to Emerald?

 If you could change Emerald's schedule, would you and what would the changes be?